Last Updated on Apr 28, 2025 by vanessa sequeira

 - Arbitrage funds help investors avoid a majority of the risks associated with equity market volatility while giving investors the opportunity of investing in equity.

-- Another very important feature of arbitrage funds is that they are very popular among investors with low-risk capacity.
+- Another very important feature of arbitrage investment is that they are very popular among investors with low-risk capacity.

-- When the arbitrage opportunity is low, the fund manager allocates a part of the pooled investor capital into choice debt instruments that would generate a profit and have a high credit quality, like debentures, government bonds and term deposits.
+- When the arbitrage fund performance is low, the fund manager allocates a part of the pooled investor capital into choice debt instruments that would generate a profit and have a high credit quality, like debentures, government bonds and term deposits.

 So the money is always working in a safer environment to grow into a corpus over time.
-Arbitrage funds may be volatile in the short term but have historically returned at par with liquid funds over the long term.
+Short-term arbitrage funds may be volatile but have historically returned at par with liquid funds over the long term.

 As we have seen, the primary feature of arbitrage funds is that they encash low-risk buy-and-sell deals in the futures and cash markets.
 You can easily equate the level of risk involved in these funds with the risk involved in pure debt funds.

-Therefore, these funds are best suited for investors who wish to take advantage of the equity market without having to deal with the high risk associated with it.
-Thus, if you are someone who is averse to risk but exploring options to generate higher returns than from the debt market, arbitrage funds may be considered and take advantage of the market fluctuations.
+Therefore, low-risk arbitrage funds are best suited for investors who wish to take advantage of the equity market without having to deal with the high risk associated with it.
+Thus, if you are someone who is averse to risk but exploring options to generate higher returns than from the debt market, arbitrage mutual fund options may be considered and take advantage of the market fluctuations.

 There are certain crucial things that you need to take care of as an investor are:

 - Risk involved: As there is no second party involved in this trade and it is conducted solely on the stock market, it is free of counterparty risks.
 You are not exposed to price fluctuations in equities, even when selling or buying shares in cash or future markets.
-However, though it is a safe investment, it is still advisable to be careful while investing in arbitrage funds.
-Every market-linked product comes with inherent risks.
-In that sense, arbitrage funds are not risk-free investments.
-With more people trading in the arbitrage market, price-differential opportunities tend to reduce.
-The fund manager would have to invest in different types of debt funds to get low but assured profits.
+However, all investments are subject to market risk, and returns are not guaranteed.

-- Cost of investment: You will have to bear a cost when investing in arbitrage funds, known as the expense ratio.
+- Cost of investment: You will have to bear a cost when investing in hybrid arbitrage funds, known as the expense ratio.
 It is an annual fee that mutual funds charge towards the management of your money.
 Expressed as a percentage of the assets of the fund, it includes the fund management charges, fund manager fees, administration, research and communication charges, and commissions and brokerages.
-Also, to discourage investors, the fund, at times, levies an extra load for 30 to 60 days, which would further add to the expense ratio of your fund.
+High-return arbitrage funds may levy an extra load for 30 to 60 days, which would further add to the expense ratio of your fund.

 The key benefits of arbitrage funds are listed below: